What does Gü mean?

 What are the recycling instructions for your packaging? (ramekin, foil, box)

-Our packaging, including the ramekin, the foil lids and outer card boxes, can also be recycled and we actively encourage this.
+Our packaging, including the ramekin, the foil lids and outer card boxes, can all be recycled and we actively encourage this.
+The paper cases in which our Melting Middle Hot Puds come, are the only elements of our packaging which cannot.
 We are members of the OPRL scheme, so you will find recycling instructions on the side or back of each of our packs.
 Please check your local recycling services and household bin collections with your local council.

-Our ramekins are 100% recyclable but can also be reused, our customer love sharing on social media the creative ways they’ve used them.
+Our ramekins are 100% recyclable but can also be reused, our customers love sharing on social media the creative ways they’ve used them.
 Take a look at our Ramekin reuse page for inspiration!

-Why can't the Chocolate Brownie, Apple & Salted Caramel Pudding and Sticky Toffee Pudding be cooked in the oven when the Chocolate Soufflé can be?
+Why can't the Chocolate Brownie and Sticky Toffee Pudding be cooked in the oven when the Chocolate Soufflé can be?

-Our special preparation and baking techniques mean that the Hot Chocolate Brownies, Apple & Salted Caramel Sponge Puddings and Hot Sticky Toffee Puddings have already been cooked in the oven and simply need reheating, whereas the Hot Chocolate Soufflé is baked for the first time in your oven.
-If reheated, this may cause excess pressure on the ramekin and therefore we don’t recommend it.
+Our special preparation and baking techniques mean that our Hot Chocolate Soufflé is baked for the first time in your oven, whereas our Chocolate Brownies and Sticky Toffee Puddings have already been cooked in the oven and simply need reheating.
+If reheated in the oven, excess pressure may be put on the ramekin which could lead to glass damage, therefore we don’t recommend it.
 Alternatively, our Chocolate Melting Middle and Salted Caramel Melting Middle come in a paper casing and can be heated in a microwave or oven.

 Are you an influencer looking to collaborate?